pgibler/cmdh/README.md

 ## Configuring

+Before running cmdh, you will need to configure an LLM host and set configuration options required of that host.

 - Run `cmdh configure` to start the configuration wizard.
 You will be asked to select an LLM host and input settings required by that host.
 - Run `cmdh configure show` to display your current configuration.